Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 Step 3 is an opportunity to **curate** as you migrate.

-3.6 – Always Start with a Small Sample
+# 3.6 – Always Start with a Small Sample - Complete for Phase 1
 For each source type, follow this pattern:
 1. Pick 3–5 examples:
 ⦁	Locations